AdobeDocs/experience-manager-learn.en/help/foundation/administration/url-redirection.md

 #### Redirect Map Manager

-[Redirect Map Manager](https://adobe-consulting-services.github.io/acs-aem-commons/features/redirect-map-manager/index.html) helps AEM 6.x administrators to easily maintain and publish [Apache RewriteMap](https://httpd.apache.org/docs/2.4/rewrite/rewritemap.html) files without directly accessing the Apache Web server or requiring an Apache Web server restart.
+[Redirect Map Manager](https://adobe-consulting-services.github.io/acs-aem-commons/features/redirect-map-manager/index.html) helps AEM administrators to easily maintain and publish [Apache RewriteMap](https://httpd.apache.org/docs/2.4/rewrite/rewritemap.html) files without directly accessing the Apache Web server or requiring an Apache Web server restart.
 This feature allows permissions users to create, update, and delete redirect rules from a console in AEM, without the help of the development team or an AEM deployment.
-Redirect Map Manager is **NOT AEM as a Cloud Service compatible**.
+Redirect Manager is both **AEM as a Cloud Service** and **AEM 6.x** compatible.

 #### Redirect Manager